00Julian00/Unity-procedural-Terrain-generation/README.md

 # Unity-procedural-Terrain-generation
-A procedural terrain generation system for Unity.
+A highly optimized procedural terrain generation system for Unity with level-of-detail and collision included.

+This is a WIP.

+The project comes with a very basic noise pattern.
+Modify `NoiseGenerator.cs` to change the noise pattern.